nabin-pandey/DSA_Queue_Simulator/README.md

 Only source lanes **2** and **3** are accepted as outgoing lanes (lane 1 is treated as accept/incoming).

+## Algorithm Used for Traffic Processing

+The traffic simulator uses the **Round Robin scheduling algorithm** to process vehicles from multiple lanes fairly.

+Steps:
+1. Initialize a queue for each lane.
+2. Assign a time slice (green signal duration) for each lane.
+3. Vehicles are dequeued from the current lane until the time slice ends.
+4. Move to the next lane in circular order.
+5. Repeat until all vehicles have passed.

+This ensures **fair distribution of signal time** among all lanes and prevents starvation of any lane.

 ### Core processing loop
 1. **Poll lane files** on a fixed interval and read only newly appended lines using file offsets.
 2. **Enqueue vehicles** into the appropriate in-memory lane and UI waiting list.